ramywael/Movie/README.md

-# 🎬 Movie Market - Cinema Ticketing System
+# 🎬 Movie Point - Cinema Ticketing System

 A full-stack cinema ticketing platform built with **ASP.NET MVC**, allowing users to browse, book, and refund movie tickets, and enabling admins to manage the movie ecosystem effectively.